it985/my-stars/README.md

 *   [gz-yami/mall4j](https://github.com/gz-yami/mall4j) - ⭐️⭐️⭐️ 电商商城 java电商商城系统 uniapp商城 多用户商城

-*   [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Traditional roguelike game with pixel-art graphics and simple interface
+*   [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Shattered Pixel Dungeon is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
+Its based on the source code of Pixel Dungeon, by Watabou.

 *   [Creators-of-Create/Create](https://github.com/Creators-of-Create/Create) - \[Forge Mod] Building Tools and Aesthetic Technology